trevor-dolby-at-ibm-com/ace-global-cache-example/README.md

 ## Pessimistic locking

+This is the ACE default behaviour, and so no additional configuration is required.

-Running with an empty cache:
+Running the flows with an empty cache:
 ```
 [lots of log spam on startup]
 2022-08-25 18:46:40.338644: BIP1991I: Integration server has finished initialization.